aravindvnair99/Motorola-Moto-E-condor-unbrick/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Check here first on my XDA DevDB project: https://forum.xda-developers.com/moto-e/general/unbrick-hard-bricked-moto-e-t3599214
+Check here first on my XDA DevDB project before proceeding: https://forum.xda-developers.com/moto-e/general/unbrick-hard-bricked-moto-e-t3599214

+A bricked device is a device that shows 'QHSUSB_DLOAD' in the Windows Device Manager and doesn't show anything on display.

 Fastboot is three different things with the same name: A protocol for communication between your phone hardware and a computer, software that runs on the phone when in fastboot mode and the executable file on the computer you use to make them talk to each other.
 Not all phones have a fastboot mode that the user can access.
 Because fastboot starts before android and even when android isn't installed you can you it as an alternative of recovery mode in case recovery mode partition is corrupted.